uwcartlab/webmapping/Chapter01/readme.md

 <ins>_Never_</ins> tamper with the directories and files inside of the _.git_ folder, and for the most part you will not need to modify directly the other GitHub files in this class.
 You can change settings and add to the _.gitignore_ file through the GitHub application gear menu→"Repository" settings in the upper-right corner of the application window.
 You also can sign in to GitHub, manage your account, and configure Git through the gear menu→"Options".

 Next, you need to publish your repository to GitHub.
 At the top of the page click "Publish repository".
 Name the repository _unit-1_ and add your name and "unit 1" as the description.
 Uncheck "Keep this code private" so others can see your repository.
-Finally, click "Publish Repository".
+Finally, click "Publish Repository" (Figrue 3.4).

 ![figure1.3.4.png](img/figure1.3.4.png)

-###### Figure 3.3: Publishing a repository from GitHub Desktop
+###### Figure 3.4: Publishing a repository from GitHub Desktop

 You should end up with both a local repository in your website directory and a copy of the repository on your GitHub web page.
 Note that it is also possible to work in reverse order by creating a new repository on the GitHub website and then copying it over (i.e., _clone_ it) to your machine.
 The GitHub [Hello World Guide](https://guides.github.com/activities/hello-world/) provides details on this reverse process for future reference.
 We will return to this process in Activity 7.